OzBoz-Dev/eggcraft/README.md

 ### Items

-- Fried Egg: A good food source, cook an egg on a campfire to craft.
+- Fried Egg: A good food source, cook an egg over a campfire to craft.

 - Burnt Egg: Cook an egg in a furnace (I mean, would you microwave an egg IRL?).
 Applies the Smelly effect.
   - Smelly: Causes all nearby entities to rapidly flee from the player.